pkro/rust-book-follow-along/readme.md

 - rust is statically typed, meaning all variable's data types must be known at compile time.
 - rust can usually infer the type from the value; if it can't, it will complain
+- Numeric literals can be explicitly typed using suffixes, like `3u8` for an unsigned 8-bit integer (u8), specifying the exact data type.

 #### Scalars: Integers